argoproj-labs/argocd-operator/coding-standards-and-best-practices.md

 - Add brief comments explaining what a function does at the top of each function (use chatGPT if required)
 - Coding style should be uniform across the project - if something similar to what you are writing has been done elsewhere, try to stick to the same code format
 - Don't hard code any recurring strings- create a new constant for it in the package's `constants.go`
-- If adding new functionality in the `argoutil` package - check if the function would fit in any existing file, if not create a new one.
+- If adding new functionality in the `util` package - check if the function would fit in any existing file, if not create a new one.
 It's better to have many focused files within the package (`strings.go` , `maps.go` , `resource.go` etc) than 1 big file called `util.go` with a random assortment of functions in it

 # Controller packages, resources & testing